gabrieleara/PCSettings/notebook/Extra-Mechatronics.md

     }
 }
 ```
 ## Timers (TODO)

-Now that we enabled `USART3 global interrupt` we need to associate it with a timer.
-To do so, we will use `TIM1` timer, setting the following configuration
+Now we can execute code triggered by interrupts, however usually we want to execute code at fixed intervals of time, thus a timer is needed.
+To do so, we need to enable a timer from the left panel of `Pinout` tab.

+Following is the configuration needed to enable `TIM1` timer:

 | Attribute     | Value                     |
 | ------------- | ------------------------- |